Free plan: 1 conversion/hour, 1 file at a time

 Yes for JPG formats that carry real hyperlink metadata (DOCX, ODT, HTML, EPUB).
 Image-based JPG (JPG, PNG, TIFF) have no hyperlinks to preserve.
 The PDF file uses the standard PDF anchor model so links work in every reader (Acrobat, Preview, Chrome, Edge).

 Yes when the JPG contains real text layers (DOCX, ODT, HTML, TXT, EPUB).
 Image-based JPG produces an image-only PDF — to make it searchable, follow up with /pdf-ocr/ to run optical character recognition over the page bundle.
+JPG is lossy: the image is transformed with a DCT, quantised, and entropy-coded, with a quality knob controlling how much is discarded.

 Not in this same step — convert JPG to PDF first, then use /pdf-protect/ to add an open password, owner password, or print / edit restrictions.
 Splitting the steps lets each conversion stay focused and fast.